vt24061991/VG/README.md

 - [ ] Please generate a data catalog

 **Implementation notes:**
-- dbt data catalog is generated and served with: dbt docs generate dbt docs serve
+- The dbt data catalog is generated using `dbt docs generate` and can be served locally with `dbt docs serve`.

  To explore the catalog, use: http://localhost:8080 or see transformation/catalog.json